reza-nazari/reza-nazari/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flutter

-- 🤔 I’m looking for help with JS,Vue,React
+- 🤔 I’m looking for help with JS,React, Angular, Vue
 - 💬 Ask me about JS
 - 📫 How to reach me: mrezaa.nazarii@gmail.com
 <hr />